DavidMudiwa/real-estate-data-pipeline/README.md

 - Sale data pipeline
 - Leased data pipeline

-Although each DAG handles a different data source, they reuse many of the same core scripts (address processing, matching, transaction logic).
+Although each DAG handles a different data source, they reuse many of the same core scripts (address processing, matching, transaction processing).

 Each DAG: